initia-labs/tx-decoder/CONTRIBUTING.md

 ### 6. Write a Unit Test

-Create a new test file in `/src/tests`.
-Import the fixture you created in step 1 and write a test case that asserts:
+Create a new test file in the appropriate `/src/tests` subdirectory, next to the fixture you created in step 1.
+Import the fixture and write a test case that asserts:

 - The `decodedMessage` output matches the expected format.
 - The `balanceChanges` are calculated correctly.

+**Examples**:

+- `src/tests/cosmos/move/bank.test.ts` (for simple cases)
+- `src/tests/cosmos/move/dex/swap.test.ts` (for grouped features)

 ## Coding Standards